Francesco-Peluso/DAGonFS/README.rst

     :target: https://travis-ci.org/watkipet/fuse-cpp-ramfs

 ======================================================================
-fuse-cpp-ramfs: An example RAM filesystem using FUSE written in C++
+mpi-ramfs: An example RAM filesystem using FUSE and MPI written in C++
 ======================================================================

 .. contents::